notamishboy/Currency-Converter-API/README.md

 The environment variable value wins over the JSON file value.

-## Dynamic configuration

-The app loads `exchangeRates.json` with reload-on-change enabled.
-Update the file while the host is running and the new rate is picked up without restarting the application.

 ## Notes on error handling

 The API returns clear `400` responses for: